Fair Pay Agreements Act 2022: Select committee stage

 The Fair Pay Agreements Bill was referred to the Education and Workforce Committee on 5 April 2022.
 The Committee also considered parliamentary paper G.46C alongside the Bill at the request of the Minister for Workplace Relations and Safety.
 This paper proposed a "backstop policy" for a situation where no party was willing to represent the non-initiating bargaining side.
 In that situation, the Employment Relations Authority would be allowed to set the terms of the FPA.
 G.46c also proposed making the default bargaining party role voluntary rather than mandatory.

 The Fair Pay Agreements Bill also received 1,796 written submissions and 120 oral submission by 19 May 2022.
 On 5 October 2022, the Education and Workforce Committee released its report, recommending that the Bill proceed to further readings with some amendments.
 During the select committee stage, the ACT party reiterated its opposition to the Bill, stating that it violated freedom of association by allowing unions to represent workers even when the worker did not wish that to happen.
 Similarly, the National Party claimed the Bill allowed the Government to impose mandatory union deals on workplaces and vowed to repeal it if elected into government at the 2023 New Zealand general election.

 Second reading

 On 18 October 2022, Parliament voted by a margin of 77 to 43 votes to accept the Education and Workforce Committee's recommendations to progress the Fair Pay Agreements Bill.
 The Bill also passed its second reading by a margin of 77 to 43 votes.
-While Labour, the Greens, Te Pati Māori and independent candidate Gaurav Sharma voted to progress the legislation, National and ACT affirmed their opposition to the Fair Pay Agrements Bill.
+While Labour, the Greens, Te Pati Māori and independent candidate Gaurav Sharma voted to progress the legislation, National and ACT affirmed their opposition to the Fair Pay Agreements Bill.